 Teaching Social Skills to People with Autism

 |Applied Behavior Analysis is a Science and, Therefore,Progressive|

 Manish Vaidya earned his bachelor and master’s degrees at the University of North Texas and his Ph.D. at the University of Florida.
 Following a brief postdoctoral fellowship at the University of Kansas, he returned to the University of North Texas where he is now an associate professor in the Department of Behavior Analysis.
 Manish has been interested in issues related to stimulus control since nearly the beginning of his graduate training.
-His current research interests involve attending, short-term remembering and the development and maintenance of equivalence relations in pigeons and people.
+His current research interests involve behavioral health and medicine; technology-infused contingency management; health technologies; also generative learning .

 |Experience-Dependent Changes in Human Brain Activation|